THE WEEK’S US BORDER NEWS IN BRIEF:

 “Zero Release” Milestone: On March 19, 2026, the DHS announced a tenth consecutive month with zero illegal aliens released into the U.S. interior, citing an “enforcement-first” posture.

-Airport Immigration Enforcement: On March 21, 2026, President Trump threatened to deploy federal immigration agents to U.S. airports to conduct “Security like no one has ever seen,” specifically calling for heavy emphasis on the arrest of Somali immigrants.
+Airport Immigration Enforcement: On March 21, 2026, President Trump said he would deploy federal immigration agents to U.S. airports (which he has since done) to conduct “Security like no one has ever seen,” specifically calling for heavy emphasis on the arrest of Somali immigrants - as well as assist TSA during the funding impasse.

 Judicial and Administrative Developments